Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Introduction

 \section{Introduction}

 GKM manifolds are a natural, far-reaching generalization of (quasi)toric manifolds, named after Goresky--Kottwitz--MacPherson~\cite{gkm-98}.
 These are connected, compact, orientable manifolds with vanishing odd-degree cohomology, acted on by a compact torus, in a way that the orbit space of its equivariant one-skeleton has the structure of a graph.
 This graph, equipped with a labelling given by the weights of the isotropy representation at the fixed points, is called the GKM graph of the action.
 The condition on the shape of the one-skeleton is equivalent to the weights of any isotropy representation being pairwise linearly independent; in general, if any $k$ of these weights are linearly independent, one calls the action GKM$_k$.
-The starting point for this note is the following (unpublished) conjecture.
+The starting point for this note is the following problem.

-\begin{conjM}[Masuda] \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt, itemindent=!] \item Any $\GKM_{4}$ manifold $M^{2n}$ extends to a torus manifold.
-(I.e., the action extends to an effective action of $T^n$.) \item The GKM graph $\Gamma$ of any $\GKM_{4}$ manifold $M^{2n}$ extends to a torus graph.
-(I.e., there is an abstract GKM graph with effective $T^n$-labeling which restricts to $\Gamma$.) \end{enumerate} \end{conjM}
+\begin{probM}[Masuda] \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt, itemindent=!] \item Does any $\GKM_{4}$ manifold $M^{2n}$ extend to a torus manifold?
+(I.e., does the action extend to an effective action of $T^n$?) \item Does the GKM graph $\Gamma$ of any $\GKM_{4}$ manifold $M^{2n}$ extend to a torus graph?
+(I.e., is there an abstract GKM graph with effective $T^n$-labeling which restricts to $\Gamma$?) \end{enumerate} \end{probM}

-Item $(ii)$ of Conjecture~\ref{conj:mas} follows from item $(i)$; in this note we will focus on item $(ii)$.
+A positive answer to item $(i)$ of Problem~\ref{prob:mas} implies a positive answer to item $(ii)$; in this note we will focus on item $(ii)$.
 In the language of abstract GKM graphs~\cite{gu-za-01}, we show (see Theorem~\ref{thm:extmain}): \begin{theoremM} Let $\Gamma$ be any unsigned (signed, respectively) $\GKM_{3}$ graph such that the conjugated $2$-faces in $\Gamma$ generate the fundamental group $\pi_{1}(\Gamma)$.
 Suppose that the monodromy along any $2$-face of $\Gamma$ is trivial on the transversal edges of this $2$-face.
 Then $\Gamma$ admits an extension to an unsigned (signed, respectively) torus graph. \end{theoremM} Here, a conjugated $2$-face is any loop given by a $2$-face (aka connection path) in $\Gamma$, conjugated by a path from the chosen base point, in order to yield an element in the fundamental group $\pi_1(\Gamma)$ -- see Definition~\ref{defn:conjugated2face}.
 The condition on the monodromy is automatically satisfied in the GKM$_4$ case.